QuentinRa/blog.quentinra.dev/info/sql/index.md

 SELECT gender, SUM(age) FROM customer
 GROUP BY gender HAVING SUM(age) >= 20 -- Not specified (24)

--- better (' and ` are not needed if there is no spaces) SELECT gender, SUM(age) as 'Sum of age' FROM customer GROUP BY gender HAVING `Sum of age` >= 20
+-- better (' and ` are not needed if there are no spaces) SELECT gender, SUM(age) as 'Sum of age' FROM customer GROUP BY gender HAVING `Sum of age` >= 20
 ```